sugimx/sugimix_Web/EMAILJS_SETUP.md

-# EmailJS Setup Guide for Sugimx Contact Form
+# EmailJS Setup Guide for Sug Contact Form

 This guide will help you set up EmailJS to enable your contact form to send emails through Gmail.